DreanorGTA5Mods/StationaryRadar/README.md

 ## Current Features

 * show / hide blips for stationary radars
+* flashing radars if a player drives too fast
 * permissions for who can use all these features

 ### Commands